-Analysis and reports will be made available online at this site, when they become available.
-The reports are intended to provoke reflection and stimulate debate.
-The goal is to inspire politicians and other decision makers to more proactively engage with the issue rather than sidestep their obligations.
+With the aim of generating reflection and debate, analysis and reports will be made available on this site, when they become accessible.
+The goal is to inspire politicians and other decision makers to more proactively engage with the issue rather than side-step their obligations.
 After all, migration related issues are typically thought of as a responsibility of governments.
 And to make a lasting impact, decision-makers, practitioners, scholars and journalists should engage in responsible and data-driven reflection and action.

 Report — A Case Study — How Canada is dealing with Syrian refugees